Operdies/ffxiv-hud/ideas.md

 * implement a database instead of pickling / unpickling dictionaries
 * allow user to manage simple databases
 * Optimistically add local text-based database of items and mobs
+* associate records with patch in case of changes

 ## graphics:
 * support for adding own graphics to buttons - design own graphics in photoshop